-More information on the County's storm and surface water utility fees and rate fee credit program can be found at: http://www.thurstoncountywa.gov/sw/Pages/rs-statement-billing.aspx.
+More information on the County's storm and surface water utility fees and rate fee credit program can be found at the About Stormwater Billing webpage.

 2.4 Tracking Stormwater-Related Training

 The County's Stormwater Training Plan (Appendix B) facilitates deployment of the training requirements set forth in the Permit.
 This pertains to the following program areas: